 A 2019 OPM report to Congress noted that 34 agencies provided 10,206 employees with more than $74.9 million in student loan benefits in 2017.
 The U.S. Department of Defense paid out the most at more than $18 million.

 Here’s a look at the top payments by agency in 2017:

 - Department of State: $10 million

 Unlike some forgiveness programs, the rules do not require you to have completed your degree to qualify.
-However, some agencies do ask for a degree to be eligible for the program, so ask your employer if you qualify based on their unique requirements.
+However, some agencies do ask for a degree to be eligible for the program, so ask your employer if you qualify based on its unique requirements.

-Any federal employee is eligible, unless your role is confidential or involves policy-making duties.
+Any federal employee is eligible unless your role is confidential or involves policy-making duties.
 You must be in good standing with your employer and show acceptable performance at all times.

 Schedule C employees, such as lobbyists, do not qualify.
 Members of Congress are also not eligible, but their staff members could qualify.

 Also, the money you receive from your employer is included in your gross income and is subject to employment taxes.
 For example, you could receive a $10,000 benefit, but if you owe $3,000 in taxes, the agency will only make a $7,000 payment to your servicer.

 |Types of student loans eligible for benefits|